glwagner/glwagner.github.io/_pages/projects.md

 ### [Oceananigans.jl]

-In the course of my work on turbulent boundary layers, I run a lot of large eddy simulations using [Oceananigans.jl], is a fast and friendly code for simulating the motion of fluids that I'm helping to develop.
+In the course of my work on turbulent boundary layers, I run a lot of large eddy simulations using [Oceananigans.jl].
+[Oceananigans.jl] is a fast and friendly code for simulating the motion ' of fluids that I'm helping to develop.
-[Oceananigans.jl] is written in the Julia programming language and is mostly useful when running on Graphics Processing Units.
+[Oceananigans.jl] is written in the Julia programming language and runs on Graphics Processing Units.

 ### Surface gravity waves and turbulence